25 Famous Landmarks in Massachusetts to Visit

 The USS Constitution first came afloat in 1797 and is still operational.
 Visitors can tour the ship and learn about its over 200-year history.

-☂️ Join a tour to see the USS Constitution Museum
+☂️ Visit the USS Constitution Museum on a tour

 Plymouth Rock